ONSdigital/dp-cli/README.md

 ### Build and run

-Build, install and start the CLI:
+If not using the *brew* installation (above), you can build, install and start the CLI thus:

 ```shell
 make install